This is the second article in a three-part series explaining a number of key aspects of the Australian employee share scheme (ESS) tax rules:

 Adopting true market value

 The first method is simply to determine the ‘market value’ of the option.
 This means that you can employ a professional to undertake an analysis of the market value of the options being granted.
-While this sounds straight-forward, the valuer will need to analyse the financial performance and potential of the company, take into account the time-value of the options, and then adjust for various risks, such as the vesting criteria and potential for forfeiture.
+While this sounds straight-forward, the valuer will need to analyse the financial performance and potential of the company, take into account the time-value of the options, and then adjust for various marketing and company risks.
 This can be an expensive process.

 The Tax Law provides that when performing this calculation the valuer must ignore any terms of the options that prevent you from converting the option into money.
 We interpret this to mean that the valuer must assume that the restriction on selling the option does not apply, and that there is in fact a ‘fictional’ market into which you could sell the option.
 These are both very ‘artificial’ assumptions.
 The truth is that the real ‘market value’ of your options is most likely nil without this assumption – and quite frankly, that is how the tax law should apply to them!
 (But lets not get political…)

 Even if we assume that the option can be sold to a third party, this does not mean that the option will have a material value.
 For many small, unlisted and speculative companies, the true market value of the option (even taking into account this assumption) is likely to be negligible.
-This is because the tax law does not require us to ignore the vesting conditions.
-The valuer can take into account the fact that you may be required to remain employed, and meet certain other performance hurdles, prior to being able to exercise the options.
+The Tax Office recognises that the valuer must:

 In short, for those companies that are prepared to spend some money with a qualified valuer, the chances are that the value of the options will be determined to be very small.